-4 Levels of Conflict and Tips for Managing Them
+4 Levels of Conflict and Tips for Managing Them at Work

 You may experience conflict when working with people with different backgrounds, personalities and perspectives.
 However, resolving conflict can create powerful opportunities for open discussion, progress and improved relationships.
 Understanding the types of conflict you may encounter in the workplace can help you identify the best approach to solving them.

 In this article, we discuss the different levels of conflict and provide tips that you can use to manage conflict in your career.